Protocentral/protocentral_max30001_arduino_library/README.md

 The best feature of this chip though is the built-in R-R detection algorithm which can measure the time between successive peaks of the QRS complex of the ECG.
 This means that heart-computation comes right out of the box without any microcontroller-side code requirement.
 Heart-rate computation just got a lot easier !!

-# Features

-* MAX30001 IC on-board
-* Single-lead ECG monitoring
-* R-R peak detection for heart rate computation
-* High DC Offset range
-* Heart Rate computation using Pan-Tompkins algorithm
-* On-board level translator for 5V-tolerant operation
-* On-board low-noise 1.8V and 3.3V voltage regulator

-# Repository Contents

-* This repository contains only the Arduino library software
-* Hardware information (schematics, datasheets etc.) is at https://github.com/Protocentral/protocentral_max30001

-# Wiring the board to your Arduino
+## Hardware Setup

-If you have bought the breakout the connection with the Arduino board is as follows:
+Connection with the Arduino board is as follows:

 |MAX30001 pin label| Arduino Connection   |Pin Function      |
 |----------------- |:--------------------:|-----------------:|